alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

     echo 'db.dropDatabase()' | mongo errbit_production
     mongorestore dump/errbit_production

 This will result in freeing up all the empty space.
-Obviously it takes Errbit offline for a while as the db is dropped and restored, but our apps are robust in the face of Errbit being down.
+This takes Errbit offline for about 10 minutes while the db is dropped and restored, but our apps are robust in the face of Errbit being down.

 ## No disk space in general